Save Money and Energy with Electric Combi Boilers

 Are Electric Boilers Cheaper than Gas?

-Although it might not be the cheapest heating technology regarding running costs, electric boiler installation costs are much lower than those of gas boilers and they do not need annual maintenance or safety inspections.
-You can even apply for receiving a free boiler replacement.
+Although it might not be the cheapest heating technology regarding running costs, electric boilers have a higher efficiency rate and they do not need annual maintenance or safety inspections.

 Look at the following table that compares two types of combi boilers and their running costs.
-The numbers are considered for a 3 bedroom-flat with 4 residents.
-The annual costs were calculated with a presumption that 1 kWh of gas costs 4.38 pence and 1 kWh of electricity is 13.58 pence.
+The numbers are considered for an apartment and a house with 4 residents.
+The annual costs were calculated with a presumption that 1 kWh of gas costs 3.61 pence and 1 kWh of electricity is 17.60 pence.
+Note that the electric system in your home should be able to handle a 5-15 kWs load in order to use an electric combi boiler.

 Even though you can see that the running costs of electric combi boilers are higher, there are more additional costs to consider in case of gas combi boilers.
 When choosing an electric combi boiler, you save money on not having to pay for the yearly gas certificate.